rishimohan/rishimohan.me/data/blog/2021-recap.md

-This year was good even if Corona happened, even if goodbyes happened, even if I was anxious, even if some plans didn't make it, even if I lost, the year was still great.
+This year was good even if Corona happened, even if goodbyes happened, even if I was anxious, even if some plans didn't make it, even if I was lost, the year was still great.

 If you know me, or not anymore, or will know me, just know that I'm becoming one heck of a guy 😅